How to Clean Every Surface of Your Home With Vinegar

 Stained plastic containers: Coat in vinegar.
 Let sit.
-Wash as usual, says Leslie Reichert, aka The Cleaning Coach.
+Wash as usual, says Leslie Reichert of The Cleaning Coach.

 Countertops: Cleaning kitchen countertops with white vinegar is simple: Just spray onto your surface, then wipe away with a warm, wet rag.
 However, avoid cleaning countertops with vinegar if you have a granite or marble surface.